sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 title: "Visualizing The ABA Problem: Your Pointer is Not Really Your Pointer"
 thumbnail: Janus-statue-and-his-two-faces-past-and-future.webp
 image: Janus-statue-and-his-two-faces-past-and-future.webp
-preview: ""
-description: ""
+preview: "Visualizing lock-free concurrency in rust: reproducing the aba problem to begin understanding crossbeam.
+I promise lots of diagrams!"
+description: "Visualizing lock-free concurrency in rust: reproducing the aba problem to begin understanding crossbeam.
+I promise lots of diagrams!"
-date: 2026-09-09
+date: 2026-09-18
-publishDate:
+publishDate: 2026-09-17
 tags:
     - Rust
     - tutorial
     - lock-free-programming
     - concurrency
+    - crossbeam
 categories:
     - Rust
     - tutorial
     - lock-free-programming
     - concurrency
+    - crossbeam
 featured: true
 comments: true
 ---

-As a newly-Rust convert (Rustacean?) coming from C++, it can be all too tempting to believe Rust's ownership model is the panacea, the cure of all our ailments.
+As a newly-Rust convert (Rustacean?) coming from C++, it can be all too tempting to believe Rust's ownership model is the panacea, the cure of all our problems.
 While it is truly groundbreaking, I'm beginning to learn about the cases where it can't really save us.
 But there's hope, let's not panic!

 Ever since I watched [Fedor Pikus talk on atomics](https://www.youtube.com/watch?v=ZQFzMfHIxng) (highly recommend!), I've had an interest in lock-free programming.
 I played around with implementing my own SPMC queue in C++, and have since started (and not finished) some books, trying specially hard to wrap my head around memory ordering.
 But I've come to realize I've been a bit stuck in tutorial hell, so this post is the beginning of me getting unstuck.